• Home

 • Dr. Greenberg is an Associate Professor and the Cain Denius Scholar in Mobility Disorders in the Department of Neurology and Neurotherapeutics at UT Southwestern Medical Center.

-• Dr. Greenberg earned his M.D. at Baylor College of Medicine, and interned at Rush Presbyterian-St. Luke’s Medical Center, Chicago.
+• Dr. Greenberg earned his M.D. at Baylor College of Medicine before completing an internal medicine internship at Chicago’s Rush Presbyterian-St. Luke’s Medical Center.

 • Chief Psychiatric Consultant, Multiple Sclerosis and Transverse Myelitis Clinics, Department of Neurology